-If there’s one thing people from Madrid are really proud of it’s the city’s sky.
-That shade of blue is absolutely unforgettable, it’s deep and intense and shinny and it doesn’t disappear during winter (insert standing ovation here).
+If there’s one thing people from Madrid are really proud of is the city’s sky.
+That shade of blue is absolutely unforgettable, it’s deep and intense and shinny and it’s always there, even during winter time (insert standing ovation here).

 Edited by & illustrated by Ana Laya.

-With that being said, it’s fair to add that “rooftop time” is all the time in Madrid, given its wonderful clear skies with little to no-rain forecasts all year long (Madrid is a desert, when it finally rains people is thankful, isn’t that a wonder?).
-But obviously when it’s warm outside and we have summer specials and a relaxed holiday mood and when happy hour comes up to two hours before the sunset… enjoying the city a little bit closer to the sky can be dreamy.
+With that being said, we have to add then that that “rooftop time” is all the time in Madrid, given its wonderful clear skies with little to no-rain forecasts all year long (Madrid is a desert, when it finally rains people is thankful, isn’t that just wonderful?).
+But obviously when it’s warm outside and we have summer specials, a relaxed holiday mood and when happy hour comes up to two hours before the sunset… enjoying the city a little bit closer to the sky can be dreamy.

 Free to download, ready to print!

 1. Terraza de Poniente

 If you’re staying in Chamberí neigbourhood, then this is your local rooftop.
 A modern terrace, located on top of the Exe Moncloa Hotel.
 You’ll have a look at not so typical views of Parque del Oeste, one of our Unconventional Musts in the city, the Faro de Moncloa, Parque del Oeste, Ciudad Universitaria, El Pardo and finally the Sierra de Guadarrama.
 Yes, this is where the city ends.
 Also, being a bit far from the center means: it’s not so crowded.
 Enjoy!

 This rooftop made the cut because that view is hardly found anywhere else.
 The Terraza de Sabatini, located on top of Jardines de Sabatini apartohotel and is right in front of the Royal Palace.